telerik/blazor-docs/globalization/localization.md

 }
 ````

->caption Use a cookie to store the culture choice of the user - in this example - in `~/Pages/_Host.cshtml`
+>caption Step 2 (continued) - Use a cookie to store the culture choice of the user - in this example - in `~/Pages/_Host.cshtml`

 ````CSHTML
 @using Microsoft.AspNetCore.Localization